Pan6ora/activity-browser/README.md

 To start Activity Browser clone the repo, switch to conda environment and run `run-activity-browser.py`.

-Note: don't start from `prod` branche as it is only for anaconda deployement.
-Better create a nex branch from `plugin-manager`.
-If you need latest changes from the original project, start from the `master` branch and merge `plugin-manager`.

 ## Running pytest

 Install pytest to perform automatic testing: